 The funeral service of the Church of England can be very short and quiet with only a few members of the family present or an occasion of great solemnity with music, hymns and a packed church.
 It can very appropriately be set into the context of a Communion Service.

 At St Johns we will endeavour to to make the service as meaningful as we can for the family concerned.
 We blend the Churches’ Common Worship liturgy with a sensitive choice of hymns, favourite prayers and readings to make the occasion a special memory.
 Of course the address is a key part of the service and, whether or not you or a relative or friend is involved, whether we have known the deceased or not, we will take the greatest of care to achieve the right tone, and leave a lasting impression in the minds of those attending.

 Whatever the pattern of service, our desire in our words and actions is to tell of our loving God and the preciousness to Him of every human being.

 How can we cope with the reality of what has happened?

 Funeral services always raise profound questions about the meaning of life and death.
 Jesus himself believed in a lifegiving God: ‘the God of the living, not of the dead.’
 Christians believe that Christ’s resurrection is the triumph of good over evil and of life over death and has made eternal life available to us.
 And Christian theology has long pondered God’s love in the context of the four mysteries of heaven, hell, death and judgement.

 In the numbing days after a loved one has been taken from you, you may wish to question what has happened and why.
-Deacon Jill and lay members of St Johns can help with a sympathetic ear, time without an agenda and our prayers for your well-being in times of trouble.
-If you would like to talk to someone from St Johns about coping with grief, speak directly to Deacon Jill.
+The ministry team and lay members of St Johns can help with a sympathetic ear, time without an agenda and our prayers for your well-being in times of trouble.
+If you would like to talk to someone from St Johns about coping with grief, contact the Rector in the first instance.